Forricide/still-feel-alive/Chapter 2.md

 A family...

 She finds an alleyway and lies down behind a dumpster.
 Her stomach feels like it's twisted into a knot, bruises and cuts forming a painful menagerie of background sensation.
-It's still scarily easily to fall asleep.
+It's still scarily easy to fall asleep.

 Her mind is dark.
 Images of a dark limbo, some place that shouldn't exist but somehow does.
 There's no light, save for a few stars, the rest blotted out by *something*.
 Massive beings writhe in the corner of her eyes, but every time she turns to look, there's nothing.